raktims2210-dev/representation-economy/START_HERE.md

 The next era of AI may not be decided by who builds the smartest models.

-It may be decided by who builds the most trusted representation systems.
+It may be decided by who builds the most faithful, trusted, and governable systems for representing reality.